Fortnite: How to Use Sprites for Extraction, Leveling, and Mastery

 3. Take only clean fights you can finish fast or disengage from quickly.

-4. If the run is stable, keep leveling toward 5; if not, extract early and take guaranteed Dust.
+4. If the run is stable, keep leveling toward 5; if not, extract early and take the guaranteed Dust.

 Was this guide helpful?